Hinge: H hinge

+HL hinge

-Commonly used for passage doors, room doors, and closet doors in the 17th, 18th, and the 19th centuries.
+HL hinges were commonly used for passage doors, room doors, and closet doors in the 17th, 18th, and the 19th centuries.
 On taller doors, H hinges were occasionally used between them.

-- One-way hinge
+One-way hinge

-A hinge which can only swing on one direction; the opposite of a two-way or double-action hinge.
+A one-way hinge is a hinge which can only swing on one direction; it is the opposite of a two-way or double-action hinge.